Welcome to the Ristaino Lab

 Watch a recording of my recent Plant Pathology seminar on “Tracking Worldwide Migrations, Evolutionary Relatedness and Reemergence of Phytophthora infestans: A Threat to Global Food Security” here.

-Read about my recent sabbatical to the University of Catania in Italy in Phytopathology News.
+Read about my 2018 sabbatical to the University of Catania in Italy in Phytopathology News.

 See my recent participation in the Genetic Engineering and Society AGES: Untold Stories of GMO Pioneers